ganevniko/ganevniko.github.io/_posts/2020-02-25-connecting_the_back_end_to_the_front_end_part_iii.markdown

 ![](img/120.png)

-And the last step for this api is to run in on one of the ports we previously opened, for example port 3000:
+And the last step for this api is to run on one of the ports we previously opened, for example port 3000:

 ![](img/121.png)